MicrosoftDocs/entra-docs/docs/verified-id/using-facecheck.md

 ---

-# Using Face Check with Entra Verified ID and unlocking high assurance verifications at scale
+# Using Face Check with Microsoft Entra Verified ID and unlocking high assurance verifications at scale

 Face Check is a privacy-respecting facial matching.
 It allows enterprises to perform high-assurance verifications securely, simply, and at scale.
 Face Check adds a critical layer of trust by performing facial matching between a user’s real-time selfie and a photo.
 The facial matching is powered by Azure AI services.
-By sharing only the match results and not any sensitive identity data, Face Check protects user privacy while allowing organizations to be sure the person claiming an identity is really them.
+Face Check protects user privacy by sharing only the match results and not any sensitive identity data, while allowing organizations to be sure the person claiming an identity is really them.

 :::image type="content" source="media/using-facecheck/verify-confirm-review.png" alt-text="Screenshot of using Face Check.":::

 ## Prerequisites

 Face Check is a premium feature within Verified ID.
-You need to enable the Face Check Add-on in your Entra Verified ID setup before doing Face Check verifications.
+You need to enable the Face Check Add-on in your Microsoft Entra Verified ID setup before doing Face Check verifications.

-- If this is the first time using Entra Verified ID, [set up your tenant](verifiable-credentials-configure-tenant-quick) before using Face C.
+- Make sure Microsoft Entra Verified ID is [setup in your tenant](verifiable-credentials-configure-tenant-quick.md) before using Face Check.
 - [Associate or add an Azure subscription to your Microsoft Entra tenant](/entra/fundamentals/how-subscriptions-associated-directory)
 - Make sure the user setting up Face Check has [Contributor role for the Azure subscription](/azure/role-based-access-control/built-in-roles/general#contributor)

-## Setting up Face Check with Entra Verified ID
+## Setting up Face Check with Microsoft Entra Verified ID

-The Face Check Add-on can be enabled in two ways from the Microsoft Entra Admin Center or by using the [ARM Rest API](/rest/api/resources) via CLI.
+The Face Check Add-on can be enabled in two ways from the Microsoft Entra Admin Center or by using the [Azure Resource Manager (ARM) Rest API](/rest/api/resources) via CLI.

-### Setting up Face Check with Entra Verified ID in the Admin Center
+### Setting up Face Check with Microsoft Entra Verified ID in the Admin Center
 1. In the Verified ID overview page, scroll down to the new Add-ons section and `Enable` the Face Check add-on.

 :::image type="content" source="media/using-facecheck/face-check-add-on.png" alt-text="Screenshot of the Face Check add-on.":::